Settc/Horiseon-homepage-refactor/README.md

 # Horiseon, Inc home page refactoring

-    Foobar is a Python library for dealing with word pluralization.

 ## Introduction

 The aim of this project was refactoring the home page of a search engine optimization company called Horiseon, Inc. The initial code given to me lacked any semantic html, had unnecessary classes in both the html and css files, and suffered from broken functionality (e.g. broken links).
 I streamlined the